Nafees10/navm/spec/syntax.md

 Instructions are executed from top to bottom.
 They are **not** case sensitive, and are written like:
 ```
-	instructionName someArgument
+	instructionName     argument   argument
-	anotherInstruction
 ```

 ## Instruction Arguments

-An instruction can have any number of arguments (`<128`).
+An instruction can have any number of arguments.
 These can be of following types:

 * Literal - Any type of data (string, character, double, integer, positive integer, boolean)
 * Integer - Positive or negative (or zero) integer
 * UInteger - `>0` integer
 * Boolean - true (a non zero integer), or false (0, integer)
+* String - a string, enclosed between `"`
 * Label - Name of a Label.
 This is replaced with the index (integer) of that label stored in `_labels` array in NaVM when bytecode is loaded.
 * Address - Address to an element on stack.
 This can be absolute address, or relative, depending on instruction